xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-preferences.md

   </tr>
   <tr>
     <td>Automatically check for new version</td>
-    <td>This option allows Katalon Studio to check for the latest version automatically.</td>
+    <td>This option allows Katalon Studio to automatically check for the latest version.</td>
     <td></td>
   </tr>
 </tbody>